 “THE FIRST TIME I VISITED KNOCKINAAM, IT TOOK MY BREATH AWAY”

-This is a corner of Scotland often overlooked, however, it holds one of Scotland’s hidden gems, Knockinaam Lodge.
+Knockinaam Lodge nettles in a secluded bay in the stunning Galloway region.
 This corner of Scotland enjoys breathtaking seascapes, hidden coves, and unforgettable sunsets.
 You get a real sense of being on the edge of Scotland looking west towards the shores of Ireland.

 Knockinaam has 10 beautifully appointed bedrooms and a family room.
 A short stroll down from the hotel is a private beach and views out to Ireland over the Irish sea.